 After one or two years of testing, regular balloon-soundings with Brewer-Mast ozone sondes started at Hohenpeissenberg, Germany on November 2nd, 1966 and we celebrated 50 years ozone measurements at Hohenpeißenberg, Germany on 22 September 2017

-Since the last QOS that took place in Edinburgh in 2016, a variety of new developments have taken place on all facets of atmospheric ozone, including its observation and impact on human health and ecosystems.
-The Symposium’s program will address all these aspects.
-Key topics will include: stratospheric and tropospheric ozone observations and modelling; interactions between ozone, atmospheric chemistry and climate; Ozone-depleting substances, sources, sinks, and budgets, ozone measurement techniques; and effects on human health, ecosystems, and agriculture.
-Engagement with stakeholders and policymakers is also a key feature.
+Since the last QOS that took place in Edinburgh in 2016, a variety of new developments has taken place on all facets of atmospheric ozone, including its observation and impact on human health and ecosystems.
+The Symposium’s program addressed all these aspects.
+Key topics included: stratospheric and tropospheric ozone observations and modelling; interactions between ozone, atmospheric chemistry and climate; Ozone-depleting substances, sources, sinks, and budgets, ozone measurement techniques; and effects on human health, ecosystems, and agriculture.
+Engagement with stakeholders and policymakers was also a key feature.

 In accordance with decision I/6 and III/8 adopted at the First and the Third Meetings of the Conference of the Parties to the Vienna Convention for the Protection of the Ozone Layer, the Eleventh Meeting of the Ozone Research Managers of the Parties to the Vienna Convention (11ORM) will be held on line from 19 to 23 July 2021.
 The objective of the 11ORM is to review ongoing national and international research and monitoring programmes to ensure the proper coordination of these programmes and to identify gaps that need to be addressed.
-An important output of the meeting will be a set of recommendations to guide efforts of the Parties in terms of priority research areas, systematic observations, gaps in global coverage of atmospheric monitoring of controlled substances and options to enhance such monitoring, data archiving and data stewardship, capacity building.
-The recommendations from the meeting will be communicated to and considered by the Twelfth Meeting of the Conference of the Parties to the Vienna Convention (part II) to be held jointly on-line with the Thirty-Third Meeting of the Parties to the Montreal Protocol as preparatory online forum 13 September 2021 – 4 October 2021 which will be followed by informal and briefing meetings 5-19 October 2021.
-The Annual Meeting of Advisory Group of Vienna Convention Trust Fund will be held online on 12 July 2021.
+An important output of the meeting was a set of recommendations to guide efforts of the Parties in terms of priority research areas, systematic observations, gaps in global coverage of atmospheric monitoring of controlled substances and options to enhance such monitoring, data archiving, data stewardship, and capacity building.
+The recommendations from the meeting were communicated to and considered by the Twelfth Meeting of the Conference of the Parties to the Vienna Convention (part II) which was held jointly on-line with the Thirty-Third Meeting of the Parties to the Montreal Protocol during the period 13 September 2021 – 4 October 2021.
+The presentations were followed by informal and briefing meetings 5-19 October 2021.
+The Annual Meeting of Advisory Group of Vienna Convention Trust Fund was held online on 12 July 2021.

-The agenda of the 11 ORM and relevant documentation are posted on the meeting portal: https://ozone.unep.org/meetings/11th-meeting-ozone-research-managers-part-ii .
+The agenda of the 11th ORM and meeting presentations are posted on the meeting portal: https://ozone.unep.org/meetings/11th-meeting-ozone-research-managers-part-ii .

 The next International Radiation Symposium (IRS), originally planned for July 2020 was postponed twice due to the COVID-19 Pandemic, will be now held from 4-8 July, 2022 in Thessaloniki, Greece.
 IRS2022 is organized by the International Radiation Commission (IRC), the International Association of Meteorology and Atmospheric Sciences (IAMAS) and the Laboratory of Atmospheric Physics of the Aristotle University of Thessaloniki (AUTh).
 IRS2022 will provide a comprehensive international forum for presenting and discussing recent research achievements and technological developments on atmospheric radiation and related disciplines.
 You are cordially invited to attend the symposium to present your scientific work and exchange ideas with top scientists in the Atmospheric Radiation community.
 IRS2022 will offer keynote presentations under the Topical Union Session, parallel paper presentations, and poster sessions.